-The purpose of the reference implementation is to bring to light in the form of physically instantiated examples and key considerations related to expressing financial information digitally, such as using the XBRL global standard.
-The primary focus of this reference implementation of the model is two areas.
-The first area is the intersections between different components which make up a financial statement.
-The second area is the notion of integrity at both the component level of a financial report and the overall or holistic integrity of a financial report and the system in which that report will be used.
+The purpose of the reference implementation is to bring to light in the form of physically instantiated examples key considerations related to representing financial information in a structured format such as XBRL.
+The primary focus of this reference implementation is two specific areas.
+The first area is the intersections between different report components or fragments which make up a financial statement.
+The second area is the notion of integrity within each report component or fragment.